 Energy modeling, blower door testing and sustainability consulting for new and existing homes.
 We offer Earth Advantage home certification, verify new EPS homes, and provide HERS Ratings for new and existing homes.

-Enerstructa offers DIY classes for women and kids in partnership with: Tum-A-Lum Lumber in Hood River, The Dalles and Pendleton, Oregon; Marson and Marson Lumber in Leavenworth and Cle Elum, Washington; and Browne’s Home Center in Friday Harbor, Washington.
+Enerstructa offers free DIY building classes for women and kids in partnership with: Tum-A-Lum Lumber in Hood River, The Dalles and Pendleton, Oregon; Marson and Marson Lumber in Leavenworth and Cle Elum, Washington; and Browne’s Home Center in Friday Harbor, Washington.
 Projects have included block lamps, bird houses, tool boxes, candle holders and more!
+Make your own from our Projects page by clicking on the photos for instructions.

 We offer women's woodworking series in partnership with Gorge MakerSpace in White Salmon, Washington.
-During these 4-6 week classes, women learn basic skills and tool safety, build confidence and friendships, and design and build their own projects.
+During these 4-6 weekly classes, women learn basic skills and tool safety, build confidence and friendships, and design and build their own projects.
 Projects have included tables, benches, stools, drying racks and wall art!
+Sign up for upcoming series here!

 Use EPS to find a home that’s built to perform